senalbulumulle/Senal-Scripts/Javascript/Math_Experiment/Practice_3/README.md

 ## Practice 3
-### Using CoffeeScript for using complex math equations
+### May use other JS libraries for complex math problems for this experiment